Selium-Anarchy-Open-Source/Selium-Anarchy-Website/README.md

 # Selium-Anarchy-Website
-This is a webiste for an anarchy server
+This is a webiste for a minecraft anarchy server.

 ## Devlopers
 * **[SpicyHamBoi (@SpicyHamBoi)](https://github.com/SpicyHamBoi)**